shehan979/n8nec2/README.md

 3. Choose Instance Type: t2.micro (free tier) or t2.small (better) or upper version.

-4. Create a new Key Pair (or use existing) and download .pem file.
+4. Create a new Key Pair (or use existing) and download .ppk file.

 5. Configure Security Group (Firewall):